Charles R. Drew University of Medicine and Science: Academics

+Through its three colleges, the College of Medicine, the College of Science and Health, and the Mervyn M. Dymally College of Nursing, Charles R. Drew University of Medicine and Science offers 18 academic programs focused on health professions and health equity.
+The university confers associate, bachelor’s, master’s, and doctoral degrees, as well as certificate and postbaccalaureate training programs.
+CDU is accredited by the Western Association of Schools and Colleges - Senior College and University Commission.

+Doctoral degrees offered include the Doctor of Medicine (MD), Doctor of Nursing Practice (DNP), and doctoral-level training in biomedical and health sciences fields.
+Master’s programs are available in disciplines such as Nursing, Public Health, Physician Assistant Studies, Genetic Counseling, and Biomedical Sciences.
+Bachelor’s degree programs include Nursing, Public Health, Biomedical Sciences, Radiologic Sciences, and Psychology with an emphasis in Community Counseling.
+An Associate of Science in Radiologic Technology is also offered.

 Research

+Research at CDU focuses on ways to address health disparities within the state of California, nationally, and globally.
+Research is organized around several health pillars, including cancer, cardiometabolic disease, HIV, mental health, and health services/health policy research.
+Research areas such as biostatistics and biomedical informatics cut across the five research pillars.
+In addition, the university has a Black Maternal Health Center of Excellence, established to address the crisis in health outcomes for Black mothers in the South Los Angeles, partially funded by a $9 million Health Resources and Services Administration (HRSA) grant.

-Faculty members at CDU conduct ongoing NIH and DoD-funded research on conditions such as hypertension, diabetes, cancer, tobacco use and HIV/AIDs.
-The university's Department of Research and Health Affairs was initially established as the Office of Research in 1973 to organize the assignment of research activities at the institution and provide a focus for encouraging faculty participation in laboratory activities.
-The Marginalization-related Diminished Returns (MDRs) Research Center is also housed at CDU.
-The MDRs Research Center explores how structural racism causes poor health in middle-class people of color, as observed through the weaker effects of socioeconomic status indicators on the health and well-being of marginalized populations compared to Whites.
+Faculty and student researchers at CDU conduct ongoing NIH and DoD-funded research on conditions such as hypertension, diabetes, cancer, tobacco use and HIV/AIDs.
+CDU researchers have secured patents in fields such as cancer therapeutics, metabolic disease, e-cigarette health research, and behavioral health interventions.
+The university's Department of Research and Health Affairs was initially established as the Office of Research in 1973 to coordinate research activities and provide a focus for encouraging participation in laboratory work.

-Physician Assistant Program
+Physician Assistant program

 The Physician Assistant program at the Charles R. Drew Postgraduate Medical School (now "CDU") began as MEDEX in 1971.
 It was one of the first MEDEX programs to open in the state of California.

-MEDEX students at Drew received their instruction from physician faculty at UCLA until March 1973, when they moved to what was then known as the Martin Luther King, Jr. General Hospital in Watts.
-The physician assistant program, which was originally an undergraduate program, returned to the university in August 2016 as a master’s degree granting program after a five-year closure period that began in 2011.
+MEDEX students at Drew received their instruction from physician faculty at UCLA until March 1973, when they moved to what was then known as the Martin Luther King Jr. General Hospital in Watts.
+The physician assistant program, which was originally an undergraduate program, returned to the university in August 2016 as a master's degree granting program after a five-year closure period that began in 2011.